glauber-guimaraes/helius/README.md

 # Helius Language
-**WARNING!** This language learning experience in Rust and should not be used.
+**WARNING!** This language is a learning experience in Rust and should not be used.

 ## Expected features
 ```lua